Meet the U25s

 George Bramwell

 George started shooting at the age of 14 as a pupil of Shrewsbury School, under the expert coaching of Tom Rylands.
-He began shooting smallbore before transitioning to full bore competition, shooting that Ashburton 4 times.
-George is currently in the English Lions squad and shoots for the finest county of Lancashire.
-His favorite moment during his shooting career was winning the Imperial 150 team match.
+He began shooting smallbore before making the transition to fullbore, shooting the Ashburton four times, and is a proud member of the Lancashire county team.
+His favourite moment during his shooting career was winning the Imperial 150 team match.

 Living in the Lake District, George does a fair bit of climbing, cycling and generally enjoys being outside.
-He is currently studying Sports and Exercise Science at Brookes College, Oxford.
-George very much looks forward to training with the team.
+He is currently studying Sports and Exercise Science at Oxford Brookes University.
+He also competes in other variations of shooting sports most notably competing in Winter Biathlon which incorporates cross-country skiing and shooting in both prone and standing positions.

 Toby Cubitt

-Toby is currently studying Engineering at the University of East Anglia.
+Toby is mid-way through his studies in Engineering at the University of East Anglia.
 After his 4-year course he would like to pursue a career in the Motorsport world.

 Christina Cuming